francescomalatesta/laravel-circuit-breaker/README.md

 Returns `true` if the `$identifier` service is currently available.
 Returns `false` otherwise.

+**Note:** you can use whatever you want as identifier.
+I like to use the `MyClass::class` name when possible.

 ### reportFailure(string $identifier) : void

 Reports a failed attempt for the `$identifier` service.
 Take a look at the Configuration section below to know how attempts and failure times are managed.